-Using this procedure, we find that the minimum amount of videos required to be watched by a user for YouTube to start generating more personalized recommendations is 22.
+Using this algorithm, we find that the minimum amount of videos required to be watched by a user for YouTube to start generating more personalized recommendations is 22.
+Figure 2 depicts the overlap coefficient between the recommendations at each iteration and the reference recommendations of previous iterations as a function of the number of videos in the user's watch history.
 However, to create more representative watch histories and get even more personalized recommendations, we increase this number to 100.
 Finally, we select the most popular science and pseudoscience videos from the ground-truth dataset, based on the number of views, likes, comments, etc., and use them to personalize the three Google accounts' profiles.
 Since it is not clear how YouTube measures the satisfaction score on videos and how watch time affects this score, during profile training, we always watch the same proportion of the video (50% of the total duration).